Capta1nRaj/dsa-codes-with-notes/DSA Series 1/Notes.md

 * What is call stack:- Watch this [video](https://youtu.be/vzTqM04YbiY?list=PL8p2I9GklV47TMMnPzqnkCtSOS3ebr4O7&t=586).
 * Head & Tail Recursion more explained in this[ video](https://youtu.be/vzTqM04YbiY?list=PL8p2I9GklV47TMMnPzqnkCtSOS3ebr4O7&t=1068).
 * Reverse an array using recursion in video_14_reverse_array_with_recursion.html, & JS default have an in-built reverse function i.e.:- data.reverse();

+# 9. Stack Data Structure:-

+- What is stack:- It is a linear DS.
+- Eg.:- Stack, Queue, Array.
+- Eg. of non-linear DS:- Tree, Graph.
+- In Stack DS, operations are performed as LIFO or FILO only.
+- In Stack DS, you can not find any data in between of an array.
+- When we defined stack, we always find the max value.
+- There are mainly 2 operation in Stack DS i.e. Push & Pop.
+- Some other operations are:- isEmpty(), peak().
+- What is callByReference:- What [video](https://youtu.be/iXxHiad2uI4?list=PL8p2I9GklV47TMMnPzqnkCtSOS3ebr4O7&t=962).